Skip to content

 3. Use a clean cloth to seal the top of the steamer.

 4. Steam it for up to 10 minutes over low heat.
-Once cooked, transfer it to a wire rack to cool for 5 minutes until its ready for unmolding.
+Once cooked, transfer it to a wire rack to cool for 5 minutes until it's ready for unmolding.

 5. Serve and Enjoy!